geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " For with the earliest dawn Alfonzo's band

-" Will march to combat in Granada's land ;
+" Will march to combat in Granada's land;

 " Ev'n now his standard floats, his chargers neigh,

-" Ev'n now my ready vassals chide my stay ;
+" Ev'n now my ready vassals chide my stay;

 " Oh should I fall, would one repentant sigh

 " Lament my fate — one tear bedew thine eye?
 750

-" Farewel, relentless maid ; yet, ere we part,
+" Farewel, relentless maid; yet, ere we part,

 " Say, does some happier youth possess thy heart,